Mahjouba91/wp-quran/readme.txt

 3. Log into your WordPress dashboard and go to Plugins
 4. Click "Activate" under the Wp Qu'ran plugin

+== Screenshots ==

+1. How to configure a verse of the Qu'ran in the block editor
+2. The output of the block in the block editor
+3. The output of the block in the frontend

 == Changelog ==

 = 0.1.0 =